Budget for Chesterfield schools remains in limbo as state budget delays continue

 "These folks at the state, they're fighting over who is going to get a political win," said Debbie Bailey, a School Board member representing the Dale District.
 "They need to recognize their public servants are going to suffer, and our students are going to be the end result of that suffering."

-Another initiative that is uncertain without the passage of the state budget is how much money will be allocated toward a second salary study, whose goal is to increase the salaries of more positions within Chesterfield County Public Schools and address salary compression issues, or when less experienced employees make close to what people in higher-level positions make.
+Another initiative that is uncertain without the passage of the state budget is how much money will be allocated toward a second salary study.
+The goal of the study is to increase the salaries of more positions within Chesterfield County Public Schools and address salary compression issues - when less experienced employees make close to what people in higher-level positions make.

 $905.5 million general fund budget that increased teacher starting pay from $46,000 to $49,481 — between an 8.6% and 8.8% jump.